top of page

 Project's objectives

-• Install two or more GlacierLapse camera systems observing Bernal Glacier.
+• Install a GlacierLapse camera system observing Bernal Glacier and service existing cameras.

-• Retrieve and preliminarily analyze images from the currently installed trail camera.
+• Retrieve and analyze images from the three currently installed cameras.

 • Generate ice velocity flow maps based on the images acquired by the GlacierLapse systems during the campaign.